 Sharks: In Deep Water was made on a shoestring crowdfunded budget of less than £5000.
 I’ll always be grateful to those who donated, to the wildlife filmmaking industry professionals who helped, the NGOs that supported us, the passionate celebrities that cheered us on and - above all - the scientists, activists and filmmakers who feature in the film, especially FinFighters.

 They say knowledge is power but at times I felt like I knew too much.
 I think we all felt overwhelmed at points.
 Ocean anxiety was very real.
 In moments when I needed reminding of the film's purpose, I’d revisit Lou’s words, spoken after we'd documented threatened baby sharks for sale in Morocco:

 “The moment you take responsibility... it’s a powerful thing, because it means you can do something positive… We’re in a mess, we are in a mess.
 But it’s not too late to do something about it… we still have the opportunity to protect these species; to help people protect these species, and help people understand the importance of sharks… More than anything, I genuinely believe we have an opportunity to make an impact.
 And I know that we will because of that… Because we will all of had the conviction of seeing it.”

 I hope you'll join us on our journey of positive change.
-You can get started by following the link below to learn more about our present campaign and discovering - for those living in the UK - how to sign our governmental petition.
-To see the film, we'll be hosting screenings online and on tour - details are on this site too.
+To see the film, we'll be hosting screenings online and on tour - details will appear on this site too.